Delta interpretation and possible values

 If you have a call and a put option, both for the same underlying, with the same strike price, and the same time to expiration, the sum of absolute values of their deltas is 1.00.
 For example, you can have an out of the money call with a delta of 0.36 and an in the money put with a delta of -0.64.

 Sometimes delta is used as a proxy for the probability that an option will expire in the money.
 According to this technique, an out of the money call with a delta of 0.36 has a probability of expiring in the money of 36%.
 An in the money put with a delta of 0.64 has a 64% chance of expiring in the money (for puts you take the absolute value of delta).

-We have said above that the sum of absolute values of delta of a call and a put with the same strike is one.
-This is in line with the probability idea.
-When you have a call and a put on the same underlying and with the same strike price, you can be sure that one of them will expire in the money and the other will expire out of the money (unless, of course, the underlying stock ends up exactly equal to the strike price and both options expire exactly at the money).
+This is in line with the above mentioned relationship between call and put delta (their absolute values summing up to 1 for the same strike).
+For any pair of call and put options on the same underlying and with the same strike price, one of them will always expire in the money and the other will expire out of the money.
 Therefore, the sum of the probabilities should be 100% (and the sum of the absolute values of deltas should be one).

-Using delta as a probability proxy is only an estimate and in practice it is not precise.
-It assumes random market movement and rational (unbiased) valuation of options – conditions rarely met in practice.
-An option’s delta results from the market (that means people) valuing options as related to the underlying asset.
-We all know that market expectations are often wrong.
+Using delta as probability proxy is only an estimate.
+It assumes random market movement and rational (unbiased) valuation of options ? conditions rarely met in practice.